zhangjue1993/A-New-Saliency-Driven-Fusion-Method-Based-on-Complex-Wavelet-Transform-for-Remote-Sensing-Images/README.md

 Libao Zhang and Jue Zhang, "A New Saliency-Driven Fusion Method Based on Complex Wavelet Transform for Remote Sensing Images," IEEE Geoscience and Remote Sensing Letters, vol. 14, no. 12, pp. 2433-2437, Dec.
 2017. doi: 10.1109/LGRS.2017.2768070.

+The algorithm displayed here consists of three parts: Fuzzy C means, Slaiency analysis based on FCM and spectral dissimilarity, and the fusion framework based on complex wavelet tranform.

+Wavelet Toolbox is needed.